Alumni

 For Paige Anderson, the reality of becoming a full-time startup founder blossomed out of an all too familiar dilemma facing many young adults: uncertainty about which professional path to take.

 Originally from Wisconsin, Anderson attended classes at a few different colleges but remained undecided about which field to enter.
 Although she knew she had a passion for nutrition and food science, she wasn’t interested in becoming a dietitian or working in a clinical setting.
 Still on the fence about what to do professionally, Anderson responded to a listing on Craigslist from a businesswoman who was looking for help with hosting wellness events and classes at corporate offices.
+This experience sparked her interest in the broader field of corporate training and development, leading her to consider how structured training solutions could transform workplace dynamics.

 Unexpectedly, the gig marked a turning point for Anderson as she was introduced to the corporate health and wellness space — the industry in which she would go on to launch her own startup.